 History of the Pomeranians

 After that, the Pomeranian dog gets smaller and smaller in weight.
-This dog breed enters the American Kennel Club in 1888 and becomes a smaller breed of the World with maximum of 10 pounds of weight that we know today.
+This dog breed enters the American Kennel Club in 1888 and becomes a smaller breed in the World with a maximum of 10 pounds of weight that we know today.
 Today, the American Kennel Club recognized them in the “toy group”, and the breeders are trying for even smaller sizes.

 Origin of the Teacup Pomeranian

 Many people believe that Teacup Pomeranian is a breed of northern Poland and Germany.
 But their region is actually the Arctic, where they bred as sled dogs of the region.
-Their name “Pomeranian” is come from the area “Pomerania” where they were first raised as a pet dog.
-This special breed was made famous by the royal families after their discovery in the 18th century.
+Their name “Pomeranian” is come from the area “Pomerania” where they were first raised as pet dogs.
+This special breed was made famous by the royal families after its discovery in the 18th century.
 Even many famous royal members, including the queen “Victoria,” own this dog.
 Other royal family members who owned this breed include Queen Charlotte, Josephine Beauharnais, and Maria Antoinette.

-This breed famous for many names, including the Pocket Pomeranian, Miniature Pomeranian, Teddy Bear Pomeranian, Mini Pomeranian, and Toy Pomeranian.
+This breed is famous for many names, including the Pocket Pomeranian, Miniature Pomeranian, Teddy Bear Pomeranian, Mini Pomeranian, and Toy Pomeranian.
 But regardless of all these names, the “Teacup Pomeranian” is the most commonly used name of this small breed.

 Temperament of the Teacup Pomeranian

 Although the Pomeranians, especially the teacups, are smaller their personalities are outstanding and attractive.
-They are very playful, brave, and lively and sometimes also referred to as dogs that can bark loudly.
-This behavior is due to their loyalty to their owners, and they also don’t like to other people steal the attention of their favorite person.
+They are very playful, brave, and lively and are sometimes also referred to as dogs that can bark loudly.
+This behavior is due to their loyalty to their owners, and they also don’t like other people stealing the attention of their favorite person.
 So, it’s very important to socialize the Teacup Pomeranian puppies on time with both humans and other dogs as well.
 But the owners should keep an on their dogs when they are interacting with other dogs, especially with the large dog breeds.
 Pomeranians don’t consider their size to start a fight that they can’t win at all.

 Their natural tendency of barking plays an important role in making them bark dogs but makes sure to don’t let them go from your hands without proper training.
 So, a Teacup Pomeranian can prove as the best smart and alert companion, which can also entertain you with deposition and animated spirit.

 As discussed earlier, Teacup Pomeranian is a small dog breed with a short and compact body; even the American Kennel recognizes this breed in the Toy dog group.
-Their weight varies between 3 pounds to 7 pounds, which makes them an ideal dog for the people who live in apartments.
+Their weight varies from 3 pounds to 7 pounds, which makes them an ideal dog for the people who live in apartments.
 There are no official standards for the Teacup Pomeranian, but you can say it’s simply a tinier version of the purebred Pomeranian.

-Appearance of Teacup Pomeranian
+Colors of Teacup Pomeranian

 Teacup Pomeranian has a standard double coat with a fluffy undercoat and shiny outer coat.
 They can come in nearly endless and beautiful colors, including black, white, chocolate, tan, orange, red, and brindle.
 These are the most seen and popular colors of the Teacup Pomeranians.
 So, if you have any color preference, try to go for Teacup Pomeranian first.
-But the most important thing about their coat is the price as more unique coat colors have more price.
+But the most important thing about their coat is the price as more unique coat colors have more prices.
 Let’s know more about their common colors.

 It’s a rare color of this dog, so you will be lucky if you find any reddish-orange Teacup Pomeranian.
 Many people also defined it as a rust color, which usually looks like the darkest and deepest orange when it’s come to fur.
 Some people confuse it with dark orange with red due to its rareness.